AlbertHahn/KubeVision/README.md

 ![alt text](https://github.com/AlbertHahn/KubeVision/blob/main/KubeVision.png)
 Logo created in Blender by Albert Hahn.

+KubeVision is a microservice web-application, developed for my bachelor thesis.
+The application provides a GUI and allows the user to authenticate through either password and username or face-detection.

-# Quick Installation with Helm
+# Online Kubernetes Deployment with Helm
 ## Requirements
 The local system needs access through kubectl and helm to a running Kubernetes Cluster.
 Commands for applying the kubeconfig, export the config as ENV.